opendistro/for-elasticsearch-docs/docs/trace/get-started.md

 1. Trace Analytics relies on you adding instrumentation to your application and generating trace data.
 The [OpenTelemetry documentation](https://opentelemetry.io/docs/) contains example applications for many programming languages that can help you get started, including Java, Python, Go, and JavaScript.

+   (In the [Jaeger HotROD](#jaeger-hotrod) example below, an extra component, the Jaeger agent, runs alongside the application and sends the data to the OpenTelemetry Collector, but the concept is similar.)

 1. The [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/getting-started/) receives data from the application and formats it into OpenTelemetry data.

 1. [Data Prepper](../data-prepper/) processes the OpenTelemetry data, transforms it for use in Open Distro for Elasticsearch, and indexes it on an Elasticsearch cluster.